Hurisoft/soccersm-contracts/specification.md

 ### How it works.

-- User stakes an Trophies to spin the wheel.
+- User stakes with Trophies to spin the wheel.
 - Soccersm platform sends the results of the action to the smart contract.
 - Trophies won are transferred immediately.